How to take drool-worthy Instagram food photos

 It’s a minor thing you can do that will have a major impact on the success of your Instagram account.

 Download a free app like Later, and start thinking about how each image will fit in with your feed.

-Some food Instagrammers prefer doing the same thing for each shot to create consistency, while others like alternating between different shot angles, colours and textures.
+Some food Instagrammers prefer doing the same thing for each shot to create consistency, while others like alternating between different shot angles, colors and textures.

-One of my favourite food accounts is @naturally.jo.
+One of my favorite food accounts is @naturally.jo.